-In February the Jewish Federation of Howard County welcomed our new Program Manager, Shauna Leavey.
+In February the Jewish Federation of Howard County welcomed our new Program Director, Shauna Leavey.
 We caught up with Shauna to learn more about her new role and how her values as a Jewish educator influence her goals for Federation programming.

 We’re very excited to welcome you to the Jewish Federation, Shauna!
 Can you tell us more about your role here?

 As program manager, I will manage PJ Library in Howard County programming and Federation outreach programs and events.
 I’m hoping to make strong connections with the Howard County community and help connect community members with the aspects of Federation that appeal to them most and spark their passion.

 What is your professional background?